-- You will want to call or see your provider if you have any questions or concerns - Female patients of childbearing potential should use contraception and consider doing a monthly pregnancy test. - If you are taking medication for diabetes you should monitor for symptoms of low blood sugar.
+- You will want to call or see your provider if you have any questions or concerns. - People capable of pregnancy should use contraception and consider doing a monthly pregnancy test. - If you are taking medication for diabetes you should monitor for symptoms of low blood sugar.
 Check your glucose level if not feeling well.
 Contact your diabetes provider for guidance if your blood sugar is low. - If you are taking warfarin you may experience changes in your anticoagulation levels.
 Tell your warfarin prescriber that you are taking HCV medication.
 Your INR needs to be monitored more frequently on treatment. - If you have cirrhosis, your provider may order blood tests to monitor for liver injury during treatment. - Prevent the spread of HCV.
 Avoid sharing needles, drug works, razors, toothbrushes, or nail clippers.
 Cover all cuts and clean blood spills with dilute bleach water.
-If you inject drugs use a syringe service program to get free sterile needles, syringes and other supplies.
-Use a condom if you are male and have sex with other men. - Do not drink alcohol or use drugs because these hurt the liver.
+If you inject or use drugs use a syringe service program to get free sterile needles, syringes and other supplies.
+Avoid barrierless sex if you are not in a monogamous relationship. - Do not drink alcohol or use drugs because these hurt the liver.